saturnlighting/literature-review/README.md

 There is no academic paper that reviews the international literature available on the relationship between active travel and road lighting.

 Fotios and Castleton (2017) provide a review of suggested actions to enable cycling lighting to contribute to the safety of cyclists.
-However, Fotios and Castleton (2017) focus on cycling safety and on lighting for both bicycles and roads in the UK.
+However, they focus only on cycling and in the UK.

 This paper aims to review international research on the intersection between active travel and road lighting.

 The review answers the following questions:

-1.- To what extent darkness influences negatively active travel uptake?
+1.- To what extent darkness influences active travel uptake?

-2.- To what degree darkness is associated with higher risk on road collisions among active travellers?
+2.- To what extent is darkness associated with an increased risk of road crash among active travellers?

-3.- To what extent darkness is associated with higher crime rates or fear to crime among active travellers?
+3.- To what extent does darkness increase fear or risk among active travellers of being a victim of crime?

-4.- Is this negative association between active travel and darkness equally applicable to all groups?
+4.- Is the association between active travel and darkness the same between different groups?

-Outside the scope of this review are technical engineering or smart cities papers on the most suitable type of road lighting for active travel. <!-- Concepts to define? -->
+This review focuses on road lighting and does not include studies on safety lighting equipment for pedestrians or cyclists, such as reflective clothing or bicycle-mounted lights.
+Outside the scope of the review are also technical engineering or smart cities papers on the most suitable type of road lighting for active travel.

 <!-- E.g. road lighting? -->

 The review is organized as follows.
-Chapter 2 describes the search strategy.
+Chapter 2 describes the method.
 Chapter 3 presents the results of the papers reviewed.
 Chapter 4 critically analyses the results and identifies gaps in the research.
 Chapter 5 closes the work with the conclusions.

-# Methodology
+# Method

 <!-- Good practice review methodology: Scheepers et al., 2014. -->
 <!-- ## Search strategy -->